Commands

 To simplify the creation and configuration of commands, we have decided to provide a builder that allows us to reduce errors linked to the data structure requested by Discord's HTTP API.

-properties are mandatory for each command, group or subcommand.
+The name and description properties are mandatory for each command, group or subcommand.

 In the case of a command or subcommand, it is necessary to define a handler that will be used later to respond to the interaction.